University of Texas at Austin School of Architecture: Program rankings

-In 2012, UTSOA's undergraduate Architecture Program was ranked second in the nation according to DesignIntelligence.
+In 2012, SOA's undergraduate Architecture Program was ranked second in the nation according to DesignIntelligence.
 The graduate Architecture Program was eleventh, and the Community and Regional Planning Program was fifteenth.

 In 2013, DesignIntelligence ranked the undergraduate Architecture Program sixth; the graduate Architecture Program eleventh; the undergraduate Interior Design Program sixth; and the graduate Landscape Architecture Program thirteenth.

-In 2014, UTSOA's graduate Architecture Program was ranked #10.
+In 2014, SOA's graduate Architecture Program was ranked #10.
 In the Dean's Survey, the undergraduate Architecture Program was ranked fourth and the undergraduate Interior Design Program was tied for fifth.

-Rankings were recently updated for 2017, with UTSOA placing in the top 10 for its undergraduate Architecture Program at #6.
+Rankings were recently updated for 2017, with SOA placing in the top 10 for its undergraduate Architecture Program at #6.

 Rankings by Niche ranked the program 11th in the nation for 2018.